 In June 2011 we carried out a consultation, ‘Higher Education: students at the heart of the system’, on whether to implement the reforms of the review, ‘Higher Education funding and student finance in England’.

 You can read the outcome of the consultation in the ‘Government response: students at the heart of the system’.
-This outlines plans to increase financial support for students from low income families, through schemes such as the National Scholarship Programme.
-See further information on Year 1 of the National Scholarship Programme.
+It outlined plans to increase financial support for students from low income families, through schemes such as the National Scholarship Programme, which runs for 3 years to 2014 to 2015.